EkAakhriBaar/privision/README.md

 ✅ Minimal CPU & GPU overhead
 ✅ Runs in the background seamlessly
-✅ Zero lag between capture and broadcast
+✅ Minimal lag between capture and broadcast

 ---